bijokmathew/DolphinSwimAcadamy-v1/README.md

 21. As an authenticated user, I want to be able to view my order history
 22. As an authenticated user, I want confirmation that I have signed out of my account
 23. As an authenticated user, I want to be able to view and update my personal information in my profile
-24. As a site owner, I want users to be able to navigate the website quickly and easily
+24. As an admin, I want users to be able to navigate the website quickly and easily
-25. As a site owner, I want users to be able to view the business social media
+25. As an admin, I want users to be able to view the business social media
-26. As a site owner, I want to be able to update and edit product descriptions, details and prices
+26. As an admin, I want to be able to update and edit product descriptions, details and prices
-27. As a site owner, I want to be able to view and update products
+27. As an admin, I want to be able to view and update products
-28. As a site owner, I want to be able to add products
+28. As an admin, I want to be able to add products
-29. As a site owner, I want to be able to delete products
+29. As an admin, I want to be able to delete products
-30. As a site owner, I want to be able to manage product inventory
+30. As an admin, I want to be able to manage product inventory
-31. As a site owner, I want to make sure that customers aren’t able to purchase more products than what is listed in the inventory
+31. As an admin, I want to make sure that customers aren’t able to purchase more products than what is listed in the inventory
-32. As a site owner, I want to make sure that customers can see which products are out of stock
+32. As an admin, I want to make sure that customers can see which products are out of stock
-33. As a site owner, I want to be able to view and update the courses listed
+33. As an admin, I want to be able to view and update the courses listed
-34. As a site owner, I want to be able to add a course
+34. As an admin, I want to be able to add a course
-35. As a site owner, I want to be able to delete a course
+35. As an admin, I want to be able to delete a course
-36. As a user, I want to have confirmation that my order has been successful
+36. As an admin, I want to have confirmation that my order has been successful
-37. As admin, I want to be able to create batch actions and manipulate all the data tables in one place
+37. As an admin, I want to be able to create batch actions and manipulate all the data tables in one place
 38. As a user, I want to be shown messages that my actions have been successful and unsuccessful
 39. As a user, I want to be able to reset my password if I have forgotten it
 40. As a user, I want to be see the small details about the business
-41.
-[Return to Table of Contents](#table-of-content)
+41. As an admin, I want to be able to manage product inventory [Return to Table of Contents](#table-of-content)

 #### Error Flow